AdrKacz/IA-BDI/README.md

 After having found a resource, spaceship will release *red markers*, to indicate where resources are.

 *In code, "marker" is replaced with "pheromone".
-This is so because it mainly takes its influence from pheromone phenomenon in ants [1].*
+This is so because it mainly takes its influence from pheromone phenomenon in ants.*

 Spaceship has six sensors in front of it to measure the concentration of markers.
 Three *blue sensors* are for *blue markers* and three *red sensors* are for *red markers*.